 Each SNS DAO will have its own unique SNS token.
 For example, OpenChat will have CHAT tokens when they turn their dapp into an SNS DAO.

 There are three main ways of acquiring SNS tokens:

-Purchase tokens on a decentralized exchange (DEX): After a decentralization sale has concluded, liquid tokens will typically be listed on multiple DEXs, where you can buy them using the ICP utility token or other tokens, depending on what token pairs the DEX lists, e.g., also Bitcoin or Ethereum.
-An SNS token in high demand may have a higher price on a DEX than in its decentralization sale.
+Purchase tokens on a decentralized exchange (DEX): After a decentralization swap has concluded, liquid tokens will typically be listed on multiple DEXs, where you can buy them using the ICP utility token or other tokens, depending on what token pairs the DEX lists, e.g., also Bitcoin or Ethereum.
+An SNS token in high demand may have a higher price on a DEX than in its decentralization swap.
 ICDex already supports SNS tokens.

 Airdrops: Besides buying SNS tokens, you can obtain them by receiving airdrops or by engaging with the dapp and thereby earning tokens as reward.
 In this scenario, tokens are used as an incentive to encourage active engagement with the dapp which helps grow the active user base.
 Finally, if you already have tokens and participate in governance, you can earn tokens as voting rewards as you would in the NNS.

 Do I get rewards for participating in governance?#

 SNS works very similar to the NNS, however each SNS DAO can configure their parameters differently.
 Once you have locked your SNS governance tokens into SNS neurons for at least the minimum required time, you can participate in voting.
 Depending on the configuration voting may reward participants with SNS governance tokens.

 From the ICP ecosystem's vantage point, the Community Fund aids in bootstrapping the SNS DAO ecosystem, and re-invests in the continued growth of the ecosystem.
 The Community Fund itself is controlled by a DAO (the NNS).